Table

 - Number – numerical value.

 - Date – encodes a calendar date.
-Can view this as a numerical value, and in that case is the number of seconds since the reference date Jan 1st 1970.
+View this as a numerical value: the number of seconds since the reference date Jan 1st, 1970.

 - Path in 2D – a polygon for every row.
 Same restriction as the 2D Path variable.